spachava753/rollout/SPEC.md

 Environments in Rollout are containers, typically defined as Docker images using a `Dockerfile` in a task `environment/` folder, as well as any artifacts that are used in the process of building the image to execute, such as dependencies or zip file artifacts that should be copied to the `Dockerfile`.
 The execution of the task in the container follows flow:

 1. **Image building:** Build the image using the `environment/Dockerfile`.
 Some platforms like Modal and Fly can build on their platform, where as the if the `environment.type` in `job.yaml` is docker, the image is built locally.
 2. **Start environment:** Start container with built image in platform (create sandbox via API calls with image, or deploy to Kubernetes as a Pod, with sleep comand) and keep it running.
-When starting, inject the `$ROLLOUT_TASK_INSTRUCTION` environment variable, which contains the task instruction.
+Copy the task's `instruction.md` to the configured path (default: `/tmp/instruction.md`) and set the `$ROLLOUT_TASK_INSTRUCTION` environment variable to this path.
 3. **Install agent:** Copy the agent install script into the container and execute.
 4. **Execute agent:** Copy the agent execute script into the container and execute.
 5. **Verify:** Copy the tasks `tests/` folder into the container at `/tests` and execute `/tests/tests.sh`